 In addition to the statutory curriculum the school provides a wide range of additional activities.
 All pupils with SEND are actively encouraged and supported to join in and benefit from these activities.
 The participation of pupils with SEND in these activities is monitored carefully by teachers, TAs and other professionals.
-(E.g. swimming instructors etc).
-We also monitor and encourage the participation of children with SEND in our afterschool clubs, ensuring there is a range of clubs on offer that may appeal to everyone.
+(E.g. swimming instructors, sports coaches etc).
+We also monitor and encourage the participation of children with SEND in our afterschool clubs, ensuring there is a range of clubs on offer that are appealing and inclusive to everyone.